pythonadventurer/bgo/notes/html-notes.md

 # HTML Attributes

+## `aria-labelledby`
+Every region role requires a label, which helps screen reader users understand the purpose of the region.
+One method for adding a label is to add a heading element inside the region and then reference it with the `aria-labelledby` attribute.

 ## `id`
 The id attribute is used to identify specific HTML elements.
 Each id attribute's value must be unique from all other id values for the entire page.

 The purpose of the ID attribute is to identify a single element when linking (using a fragment identifier), scripting, or styling (with CSS).

 Targeted in css with `#`.
 Example: